kiwitcms/kiwitcms.github.io/content/pages/containers.markdown

 Subscribers enjoy the benefit of having read-only access to tagged versions of the upstream Kiwi TCMS container images as well as access to tagged versions of Kiwi TCMS Enterprise container images!
-These containers are available as:
+These images are available as:

 - `quay.io/kiwitcms/version`
 - `quay.io/kiwitcms/enterprise`